On the consistency of jet feedback modelling across different astrophysics hydrodynamical codes: Jet feedback theory and modelling

 where $m_{i0}$ and $E_{i0}$ are its initial mass and energy, and $m_\mathrm{ngb}$ represents the total mass of the neighbours in a loop.

 For this energy to be interpreted as kinetic, we add momentum accordingly to achieve the proper final state.
 Following \citet{Bourne_2017}, the momentum of each gas element is updated as

-where $\boldsymbol{p_{i0}}$ is its initial momentum, $K_i$ is the target kinetic energy, and the resulting momentum kick acts in the direction of travel of the virtual particle.
+where $\boldsymbol{p_{i0}}$ is its initial momentum, $K_i$ is the target kinetic energy ($E_i$ minus any initial thermal energy), and the resulting momentum kick acts in the direction of travel of the virtual particle.
 As a small caveat, this formula does not strictly conserve the injected energy due to possible momentum cancellation.
 In this case, an additional thermal component is added to account for the difference \citep[see][for details]{Bourne_2017}.

 The final velocities of the gas elements will then depend on their initial masses and kinetic energies, as well as on the parameter $v_\mathrm{j}$, and will thus vary between the codes.
 Nonetheless, for simplicity, we will refer to the parameter $v_\mathrm{j}$ as the (jet) injection velocity.